Sri Vaishnavism: Vadakalai and Tenkalai denominations

 Both Vadakalai and Tenkalai Brahmins perform the same Vedic saṃskāras (upanayanam, yajñopavīta, śrāddha, etc.).
 Neither has ever abandoned the Sanskrit Vedas or the Divya Prabandham.
 The difference lies in how much Sanskrit recitation and commentary is foregrounded in daily life and temple ritual, not in adherence to Vedic authority itself.

 In worship, the Vadakalai school foregrounds Sanskrit study and Dharmaśāstra observance, while the Tenkalai school foregrounds the Tamil Divya Prabandham, as an equally sacred expression of Vedic revelation.
 Both traditions are fully rooted in Vedic and Smṛti foundations.

+Muktinath Temple, (called Tiru Salakkiramam in Tamil) located in Mustang, Nepal is the only Divya Desams outside India and is one of the world's highest temples.
+Vishnu is venerated as the lord of liberation (moksha) at Muktinath.

 The Tenkalai tradition brought into their fold artisanal castes into community-based devotional movements.
 Raman states, "it can almost be said that the Tenkalai represented the anti-caste tendencies while the Vadakalai school championed the cause of purity of the Vedic tenets."
 The Tenkalai held, adds Raman, that anyone can be a spiritual teacher regardless of caste.

 The Vadakalai tradition states Sadarangani in contrast to Raman's views, were the liberal cousin of Tenkalai and therefore more successful in gaining devotees, while in southern Tamil lands Shaivism prospered possibly because of "Tenkalai school of Vaishnavism being narrow and orthodox in approach".
 The Vadakalai school not only succeeded in northern Tamil lands, she adds, but spread widely as it inspired the Bhakti movement in north, west and east India, bringing in Bhakti poet saints from "entire cross-section of class, caste and society".

 Tenkalai ("southern art") - Manavala Mamunigal

 The Ranganathaswamy Temple, Srirangam belongs to the Tenkalai/Thennacharya tradition and is considered as the foremost site of the Sri Vaishnava tradition.
 All the functionaries and priests are the descendants of the 74 disciples appointed by Ramanuja and belong to the Tenkalai line without any exceptions.
+In Sanskrit, the Tenkalai tradition is referred to as Dakshina Kalārya.